tylergross97/pdx_somatic_variant_calling/README.md

 ## Citations

 If you use this pipeline in your work, please cite:
 [Tyler Gross] (2025).
-Tumor-Only and Whole-Exome Sequencing PDX Somatic Variant Calling Nextflow Pipeline [Computer software]. https://github.com/tylergross97/pdx_somatic_variant_calling
+Tumor-Only PDX Somatic Variant Calling Nextflow Pipeline [Computer software]. https://github.com/tylergross97/pdx_somatic_variant_calling

 This pipeline is based on the following conceptual frameworks and best practices:
 1. Jo, S. Y., Kim, E., & Kim, S. (2019).
 Impact of mouse contamination in genomic profiling of patient-derived models and best practice for robust analysis.
 Genome Biology, 20, 1-13.